vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/shipping/setup/sendcloud_shipping.rst

 To allow Sendcloud to process returns as well, a :guilabel:`Return Address` is required.
 Under the :guilabel:`Miscellaneous section`, there is a field called :guilabel:`Address Name (optional)`.
-The Odoo warehouse name should be entered here, and the characters should be exactly the same.
+The Leansoft warehouse name should be entered here, and the characters should be exactly the same.

 .. example::